QE3 Pros and Cons

 In committing to this radical new strategy, Bernanke told elected officials that the Fed was all-in.
 It had done all it could to support the economy through expansive monetary policy.
 It was up to legislators to address economic growth through fiscal policy, especially in resolving the fiscal cliff.

 What QE3 Did

 With QE3, the Fed announced it would buy $40 billion in mortgage-backed securities from member Federal Reserve banks.
 This took the toxic assets, comprised primarily of subprime mortgages, off the banks' hands.
 The extra funds allowed the banks to increase lending.
-This increase in the money supply stimulates demand by giving businesses more money to expand, and shoppers more credit to buy things with.
+This increase in the money supply stimulates demand by giving businesses more money to expand.
+When they hire workers, it gives shoppers more credit to buy things with.

 QE3 also continued Operation Twist, begun in September 2011.
 This was a program where the Fed sold its short-term Treasury bills and used the funds to buy 10-year Treasury notes.
-Combined, these two purchases will add $85 billion of liquidity to the economy.
+Combined, these two purchases added $85 billion of liquidity to the economy.

 The Fed's Treasury purchases increased demand for long-term bonds, making yields lower.
 Since Treasurys are the basis for all long-term interest rates, it makes mortgage rates and housing more affordable.

 With QE3, the Fed used its Trading Desk at the New York Federal Reserve Bank to buy $85 billion a month in both MBS and Treasuries from banks.
 The Fed used its ability to create the credit out of thin air, which had the same effect as printing money.
 This expansion in the money supply had the added benefit of keeping the value of the dollar low.
 This boosted U.S. stocks, which are priced in dollars, making them seem cheaper to foreign investors.
 QE3 ultimately increased U.S. exports, for the same reason.